Invisible Hearing Aids: Your Little Secret

 Some individuals may not want to wear hearing devices for similar reasons.
 However, in the world of digital technology, hearing devices that completely hide in the ear canal are overcoming this barrier.
 These devices are so small and so precise, they are completely unnoticeable by others.

-April Royan, owner of Decibels Audiology, says that “As hearing devices get smaller and performance gets better, we are seeing a shift in the type of patient who comes in to our office.
+“As hearing devices get smaller and performance gets better, we are seeing a shift in the type of patient who comes in to our office.
 College students, CEOs, bankers, teachers and doctors.
 They all want a hearing device that is as small as it can be, but with as much technology as possible.
 They do not want to sacrifice quality for size.
 With the new “invisible” hearing aids, they don’t have to!”

 Hearing devices are available in a wide variety of sizes, colors and prices.
 Many patients fear that smaller devices are more expensive, which is not true.